 Abareh Los Ferres; The beautiful Devil’s Bridge in Spain

-“Les Ferreres aqueduct” located in Spain, is known as “Pont del Diable” among natives.
-This cistern was built around the first century AD.
+“Les Ferreres aqueduct” located in Spain, is known as “Po del Diable” among natives.
+This cistern was built around the first ceury AD.
 This aqueduct is only a small part of a larger conduit; A conduit that supplied water to the city from the river.
 Abareh Los Ferres is 217 meters long and two meters wide, and its height reaches 27 meters.
 This spectacular aqueduct consists of 25 arches.

 Photographer: Unknown / wanderlustmagazine.com